Polaris: GSA's Small Business IT Contract

-It’s coming—on New Year’s Eve, GSA released a draft for Polaris, the new small business IT contract that is replacing Alliant 2.
-Polaris is a multiple-award IDIQ contract that will provide the federal government with IT services and IT service-based solutions with an emphasis on emerging technologies.
+It’s finally here—GSA has unpaused the final Request for Proposal (RFP) for Polaris and released solicitations for all 4 pools.
+Polaris is a multiple-award small business IDIQ contract that will provide the federal government with IT services and IT service-based solutions with an emphasis on emerging technologies.

 The initial idea for Polaris came about when GSA canceled the Alliant 2 Small Business contract in July 2020.
 Like Alliant 2, Polaris is one of GSA’s small business Governmentwide Acquisition Contracts (GWACs) that offers government agencies an efficient way to procure highly qualified small business IT service providers.

 These contracts make it easier for agencies because they will have several pre-vetted businesses to choose from when they need to find critical IT services and solutions.

 With Polaris, GSA wants to improve upon past GWACs and expand the industry base, provide greater access to emerging technologies, simplify proposal submission requirements, and enhance the government customer experience.